 YOA ORCHESTRA OF THE AMERICAS & GLOBAL LEADERS PROGRAM

 Led by Artistic Advisor Plácido Domingo, YOA is a world-class symphony orchestra of gifted young musicians, ages 18 to 30, from 25 countries in the Western Hemisphere.
-YOA’s mission is to empower young musical leaders to buy Amoxicillin online.
+YOA’s mission is to empower young musical leaders to transform lives across the Americas and beyond.
 The season centerpiece is a July-August Residence and Concert Tour held each year in different regions of the world.
-YOA has performed more than 300 concerts since its 2002 Inaugural Tour in settings that range from the most prestigious concert halls of Europe and the Americas to buy Amoxicillin online with symphonic music.
+YOA has performed more than 300 concerts since its 2002 Inaugural Tour in settings that range from the most prestigious concert halls of Europe and the Americas to outdoor venues not often associated with symphonic music.

 The Global Leaders Program is a nine-month professional certificate program in Community Leadership, Teaching Artistry and Social Entrepreneurship for musicians.
 Participants study with a faculty of experts from business to neuroscience, education to psychology.
 The Program combines an academic curriculum overseen by Oxford and McGill Universities with international missions to dynamic communities in partnership with the Fulbright Association to put learning into practice.
 Adapted to the lives of busy professionals and graduate students, the Program utilizes an interactive teaching approach that combines individual study, teamwork, webinars and group reflection.